aws-samples/sagemaker-studio-lifecycle-config-examples/README.md

 #### Sample Scripts

 * [git-clone-repo](scripts/git-clone-repo) - Checks out a Git repository under the user's home folder automatedly when the Jupter server starts
-* [install-autoshutdown-extension](scripts/install-autoshutdown-extensions) - Installs the auto idle-kernel shutdown extension on the Jupyter Server
+* [install-autoshutdown-extension](scripts/install-autoshutdown-extensions) - Installs the auto idle-kernel shutdown extension on the Jupyter Server.
+This install allows users to set idle timeout limit using the UI.
 * [install-autoshutdown-server-extension](scripts/install-autoshutdown-server-extension) - Installs only the server part of idle-kernel shutdown extension.
-No external dependencies to install, recommended to use in VPCOnly mode with restricted Internet connectivity
+No external dependencies to install, recommended to use in VPCOnly mode with restricted Internet connectivity.
+Idle timelimit has to be set using Life Cycle Configuration script.
 * [install-pip-package-on-kernel](scripts/install-pip-package-on-kernel) - Installs a python package with pip on a Studio Kernel
 * [set-git-config](scripts/set-git-config) - This script sets the username and email address in Git config.
 * [set-git-credentials](scripts/set-git-credentials) - Adds the user's git credentials to Secret Manager and configures git to fetch the credentials from there when needed